revsigneev/homebridge-sony-audio-control/README.md

 First of all you should already have installed `Homebridge` on your device.
 Follow the instructions over at the [HomeBridge Repo](https://github.com/nfarina/homebridge).

-To install the `homebridge-sony-audio-control` plugin simply run `sudo npm install -g homebridge-sony-audio-control`.
+TBD: To install the `homebridge-sony-sounbar-audio-control` plugin simply run `sudo npm install -g homebridge-sony-sounbar-audio-control`.

 ### Configuration
 Below is an example configuration that has to amended to your existing Homebridge-configuration.